Easy Apple Pie Recipe Using Fresh Apples – With Video!

 Instructions

-• If the edge of the crust starts to brown more quickly than the center, carefully cover the edge with foil for the last 15-20 minutes of baking to prevent over-browning.
+• If the edge of the crust starts to brown more quickly than the center, carefully cover the edge with aluminum foil for the last 15-20 minutes of baking to prevent over-browning.

 • Let the pie cool for 10 minutes before serving.
 Can be made ahead of time and served at room temperature.